Music and Korean Studies BA

 Folk Music Participation

-This module is based upon participation in and preparation for folk sessions hosted by the Department of Music.
+This module is based upon participation in and preparation for folk sessions hosted by the School of Languages, Arts and Societies.
 Through intensive preparation of challenging repertoire, as well as the skills to enable improvised participation, you will develop your understanding of the demands and pleasures of session practice, and your knowledge of the repertoires concerned (British folk traditions), and be encouraged to reflect upon the roles and responsibilities of individual participants within the group.
 You will also be required to attend a professional ensemble concert or concerts within the university concert series, or an equivalent online event.

 10 credits